- Alvaro Siza (archive creator)

 - Gift of Álvaro Siza on 29 May 2014.

 - The CCA received the Álvaro Siza fonds in four shipments.
 The first was received in August 2015, the second in January 2016, and the third in February 2016, and the fourth in March 2019.
 Prior to the arrival of the fonds the materials were kept in Siza's office.

 - The processing of the Álvaro Siza fonds held by CCA was divided into three phases.
-The first beginning of the first phase was processed by Adria Seccareccia and completed by Stéphane Lambert in June 2017.
-The other two phases of processing have not yet been completed.
+The bulk of the fonds was processed by Stéphane Lambert from 2016 to 2018.
+Please note that several records for certain architecturals projects are still in process.

 When citing the collection as a whole, use the citation: